shieldoo/shieldoo-mesh-docker-compose/README.md

 #### 2. A Nebula certificate authority, which will be the root of trust for a shieldoo network.

   ```
-  ./nebula-cert ca -name "Myorganization, Inc"
+  ./nebula-cert ca -duration 118760h -name "Myorganization, Inc"
   ```
   This will create files named `ca.key` and `ca.cert` in the current directory.
 The `ca.key` file is the most sensitive file you'll create, because it is the key used to sign the certificates for individual nebula nodes/hosts.
-Please store this file in folder `shieldoo-mesh-admin/ca`.
+Move both files to the folder `shieldoo-mesh-admin/ca`.